neilpeterson/tweet-factory-operator/README.md

-# Tweet Factory - A sample platform built on Kubernetes
+# Tweet Factory - A sample SaaS solution built on Kubernetes

-Tweet Factory is a sample / reference Kubernetes operator that demonstrates running [this Twitter sentiment analysis solution](https://github.com/neilpeterson/twitter-sentiment-for-kubernetes) as a service on top of Kubernetes.
+Tweet Factory is a sample SaaS solution built on Kubernetes.
+The software being delivered with Tweet Factory is [this Twitter sentiment analysis solution](https://github.com/neilpeterson/twitter-sentiment-for-kubernetes).

-Short five minute demo – this is also available on [youtube.com](https://youtu.be/os33mkp6pqw), which may be easier to view from the beginning, pause, etc.
+Short five-minute demo; refresh the page to start from the beginning.
+This video is also available on [youtube.com](https://youtu.be/os33mkp6pqw), which may be easier to view from the beginning, pause, etc. I've also written some about my experience creating this solution [here](docs/blog.md).

 ![](images/tweet-factory.gif)